Ramanpreet1992/TaxCalculator/README.md

 # To run this app

 Download the code and from the project directory points-taxcalculator
-    1).use npm start to run this app or use npm run build and serve -s build.
+    1).use npm start to run this app or
+    2).use npm run build and serve -s build.